-Understanding the amortized space-time complexity of a graph $G$ is important to estimate the cost of a classical brute-force pre-image attack attack over a domain $\mathcal{X}$ of size $m$.
+\paragraph{(Quantum) Pre-Image Attacks.} Understanding the amortized space-time complexity of a graph $G$ is important to estimate the cost of a classical brute-force pre-image attack over a domain $\mathcal{X}$ of size $m$.
 In particular, suppose we are given a target output $y$ (e.g., $y=f_{G,H}(x')$ for a secret input $x \in \mathcal{X}$) and we wish to find some input $x' \in \mathcal{X}$ such that $y= f_{G,H}(x')$.
-Classically, the space-time cost of a blackbox preimage attack would require us to evaluate the function $f_{G,H}$ on $\Omega(m)$ inputs.
-If the cumulative pebbling cost of $G$ is given by $\sum_{i} |P_i|$ then the total space-time cost of the preimage attack would scale proportionally to $m \sum_{i} |P_i|$, i.e., $m$ times the amortized space-time complexity.
-Thus, a more efficient black pebbling strategy for $G$ yields an lower cost pre-image attack.
+Classically, the space-time cost of a black-box pre-image attack would require us to evaluate the function $f_{G,H}$ on $\Omega(m)$ inputs.
+If the cumulative pebbling cost of $G$ is given by $\sum_{i} |P_i|$ then the total space-time cost of the pre-image attack would scale proportionally to $m \sum_{i} |P_i|$, i.e., $m$ times the amortized space-time complexity.
+Thus, a more efficient black pebbling strategy for $G$ yields a lower-cost pre-image attack.